 and the servers in that group move to the

 ERROR state.
 You can use the

-the member automatically try to rejoin the group at this point.
+system variable to force the member to try to rejoin the group

 procedure does not succeed or is not attempted, the minority